• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Ballast

 The ballast or transformer for a UV sterilizer usually lasts around 5 years.
-If you try a new lamp and the wiring looks intact but your lamp still won’t light up, then you most likely need a new ballast.
-Ballasts ensure that UV lamps receive the correct amount of power and are necessary for a UV to function.
-We carry ballasts for most of the UVs we sell in the
+If you try a new lamp and the wiring looks intact, but it still won’t light up, you most likely need a new ballast.
+Ballasts ensure that UV lamps receive the correct amount of power and are necessary for the UV to function.
+We carry ballasts for most of the UVs we sell in the UV Sterilizer Replacement Parts section.

-If there is any water inside of the quartz sleeve due to a broken quartz sleeve or bad gasket then that is probably the problem.
+If there is any water inside the quartz sleeve due to a broken sleeve or a bad gasket, that is probably the problem.
 The water may have destroyed the lamp and the ballast.
-After replacing the quartz sleeve and gasket as needed (
+After replacing the quartz sleeve and gasket as needed (visit UV Sterilizer Replacement Parts for replacements) and making sure everything is dry, you can turn on the UV.
+If it doesn’t work, you will need to replace the ballast or the bulb or both.

 2) Is There Adequate Water Flow?

 If water is going through the UV Sterilizer, and the bulb is newish and lighting up, but you are not killing the free-floating algae, then there is likely a problem with your pump or plumbing.
-First, make sure the pump is not broken and your plumbing is not clogged.
+First, make sure the pump is not broken, and your plumbing is not clogged.

 Check the sterilizer’s recommended flow rate in the manual and then check your pump.
 Too much flow through the sterilizer is more common than too little.
-Try to make sure the pump's GPH is close to the required GPH for your sterilizer.
-But keep in mind that the nominal flow and actual flow will never be the same due to head pressure, If you want a more exact measurement you can place the outlet hose from your sterilizer in a 1-gallon bucket and measure how long it takes to fill it, then calculate the flow rate.
-Or you can use the
+Try to keep the pump's GPH close to the required GPH for your sterilizer.
+But keep in mind that the nominal flow and actual flow will never be the same due to head pressure.
+If you want a more precise measurement, place the outlet hose from your sterilizer in a 1-gallon bucket and measure how long it takes to fill it, then calculate the flow rate.
+Or you can use the Neptune Systems FMK Flow Monitoring Kit to get an exact digital readout of the flow rate, along with alerts when the flow rate changes.

 3) Everything Appears To Be Working . . .
 But It’s Not Working

--UV sterilizers only sterilize whatever passes through the UV sterilizer.
+• -UV sterilizers only sterilize whatever passes through the UV sterilizer.
 With algae, this is limited to free-floating algae.
 A sterilizer will not destroy algae growing on your rocks or substrate or clinging to the walls of your aquarium unless it is dislodged and passed through the sterilizer.
-To get algae into your sterilizer it helps to clean the glass with an algae magnet.
+To get algae into your sterilizer, it helps to clean the glass with an algae magnet.

--It’s the same with fish diseases.
-To kill a parasite it must pass through the sterilizer.
+• -It’s the same with fish diseases.
+To kill a parasite, it must pass through the sterilizer.
 UV sterilizers will not cure a sick fish.
 A UV will only help prevent the transmission of disease from a sick fish to the other fish in an aquarium.

 Avoiding Future Problems